shatternox/TS-cicd-pipelines/README.md

 Enable SCM, the setting is like cronjob like * * * * * for to run every minutes, etc.
 - #### Automated build with pool scm

+Update the file > push to github > check on heroku, it is automatically (deployed by jenkins) updated.